-After a win like this, come down to the store and tell me: are you letting yourself believe?
+After a win like this: are you letting yourself believe?

 Walking into work on Monday when your New York Mets are 12-2 pic.twitter.com/4bvGqYAxkN